Celebrating Portsmouth’s Centenary

 Community over contest

-Everyone is welcome, we care about this being a safe and fun environment. -
+Everyone is welcome, we care about Hack Pompey being a safe and fun environment. -

 Free food and drink